-Save in relation to EU customers, this Policy shall be governed by and interpreted in accordance with the laws of the State of Delaware, and any dispute hereunder shall be brought exclusively in the courts of the State of Delaware except where prohibited by US law.
+Save in relation to EEA customers, this Policy shall be governed by and interpreted in accordance with the laws of the State of Delaware, and any dispute hereunder shall be brought exclusively in the courts of the State of Delaware except where prohibited by US law.

 Any and all content provided on this Website or the Services, including links to other websites is provided for information purposes only and does not constitute advice, recommendation or support of such content or website.
 Payoneer makes every effort to provide true and accurate content on its Website.
 However, Payoneer provides no warranty, express or implied, of the accuracy, completeness, timeliness, or applicability of such content.
 Payoneer accepts no responsibility for and excludes all liability in connection with information provided on the Payoneer website, including but not limited to any liability for errors, inaccuracies or omissions.

-The table headed “How and Why We Share Your Information” in the main part of the policy under the heading “WHEN DO WE SHARE YOUR INFORMATION” lists who we may share your information with, which include transfers for reasons of legal compliance and necessity in order to provide you with our Services.
+The table headed “How and Why We Share Your Information” in the main part of the Policy under the heading “WHEN DO WE SHARE YOUR INFORMATION” lists who we may share your information with, which include transfers for reasons of legal compliance and necessity in order to provide you with our Services.

 Please note that where data is transferred outside of the EEA, non-EEA countries may not offer the same level of protection for personal data as is available in the EEA.
 Payoneer will take various measures to ensure that your data is treated securely, which may include, but not be limited to:

 assessing the security measures taken at any place your data is transferred to;